mobie/platybrowser-project/README.md

 - `tables`: CSV tables with attributes derived from image data and segmentations.

+### Table storage

+Derived attributes are stored in csv tables.
+Tables must be associated with a segmentation file `segmentations/segmentation-name.xml`
+All tables associated with a given segmentation must be stored in the sub-directory `tables/segmentation-name`.
+If this directory exists, it must at least contain the file `default.csv` with spatial attributes of the segmentation objects , which are necessary for the platybrowser table functionality.

+TODO think about linking to previous table version.
+Simplest option would be to replace the directory `tables/segmentation-name` with a text file that contains the absolute path to the previous table version.

 ## Data generation

 In addition to the data, the scripts for generating the derived data are also collected here.